tomstryhn/Active-Directory-Unknown-SID/README.md

 # Active Directory Unknown SIDs

-Unknown SID, Orphaned SID or Unresolvable SID, all three terms cover the same issue, an issue that many AD Administrators, at some point have encountered and/or are battling with, not to mention the hassle to get them all cleared out.
-I will with along with this Guide supply some code and scripts that might help with this.
+Unknown SID, Orphaned SID or Unresolvable SID, all three terms cover the same issue, an issue that many AD Administrators, at some point have encountered and/or are battling with, not to mention the hassle to get them all removed.
+I will with this Guide try and cover some risks introduced by the Unknown SIDs, and supply with some code samples and scripts that might help you mitigating this risk.

 # Table of Contents